akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Mother reached into her pouch.
 Handed the woman something—a coin, a small cloth bundle, Beatrice couldn't see what.

 The woman took it.
-Nodded.
+Looked down, surprised.

 "Oh, thank you, my lady."